Dublin Bus: Route map

-Uniquely for a capital city's primary transit network, no full system-wide street and route map is available online.
+Uniquely for a capital city's primary transit network, no full system-wide street and route map was available online for many years.
 Dublin Bus cites high licensing fees from fellow state-owned company, Ordnance Survey Ireland (OSI).
 OSI historically published a printed street map, reissued every two to five years, which included bus routes.
 However, the edition published June 2011 omitted these for the first time.

 Dublin Bus's Core Route Map does, however, provide some visual information about key routes in the city.

-Dublin Bus previously employed international design company 'Applied', and a Dublin consultancy, to assist in making its route maps more legible.
+Dublin Bus previously employed an international design company, 'Applied', and a Dublin consultancy to assist in making its route maps more legible.
 The aim was to develop clearer route information, with the aim of improving access and encouraging the visitor economy.

+With the advent of BusConnects, an official citywide route map was published for the first time on the BusConnects.ie website.